remix-run/remix/docs/tutorials/jokes.md

 Each file we put in the `app/routes` directory is called a ["Route Module"](../api/conventions#route-module-api) and by following [the route filename convention](../api/conventions#route-filenames), we can create the routing URL structure we're looking for.
 Remix uses [React Router](https://reactrouter.com/) under the hood to handle this routing.

 💿 Let's start with the index route (`/`).
 To do that, create a file at `app/routes/index.tsx` and `export default` a component from that route module.
-For now, you can have it just say "Hello Index Route" or something.
+For now, you can have it say "Hello Index Route" or something.

 <details>